anhkind/metaa/README.md

 With Metaa, you can easily add meta tags to your current model with simple DSL, then render these tags on your views with a single method.

+## Installation

+Add Metaa to your Gemfile:

+    gem 'metaa'

 ## Generator

 The command is simple, just add the model you want to create the meta for: